 - hormone therapy, such as hormonal birth control

 Limiting the consumption of certain foods may help reduce symptoms and limit their future severity.
 Some foods a person may wish to avoid include:

 - soy products

 - dairy products

 Symptoms of endometriosis vary.
-A person may be unaware that they have the condition.
-In other cases, symptoms may be so severe that a person requires bed rest for several days each month.
+One person may be unaware that they have it, while another may have symptoms so severe that they need to stay in bed for several days each month.